andrew-erasmus/downloads-organizer/README.md

-# downloads-organizer
+## Downloads Organizer:
-A python project that take downloads and places in organized folders
+A python script that when run, organizes downloads and places them in folders based on their extension.
+Files can have any name and program will still find the extension.
+This is to declutter messy downloads folders.